Follow Us :

 Unit of Chromatogram

 Time (min) vs. Detector Signal.
-In HPLC it is Time (min) vs. mAU
+In HPLC, it is Time (min) vs. mAU

-Key Elements of a Chromatogram: Defination
+Key Elements of a Chromatogram: Definition

-1. Retention Time (Rt)
+2. Retention Time (Rt)

 • The time taken by a compound to pass through the column and reach the detector.
+In other words, we can say that the time at which an analyte elutes in the chromatogram is called RT or retention time of that analyte

-2. Peak Area
+3. Peak Area

 • The area under the peak is proportional to the quantity of the compound.